jxbz/modula/docs/source/index.rst

 If you don't care about Modula and just want to learn how to directly scale training in `PyTorch <https://pytorch.org>`_ or `JAX <https://github.com/google/jax>`_, then skip directly to the section on `golden rules for scaling <golden-rules>`_.

-Otherwise, use the :kbd:`←` and :kbd:`→` arrow keys to jump around the docs.
+Otherwise, use the side panel or the :kbd:`←` and :kbd:`→` arrow keys to jump around the docs.

 Companion paper
 ^^^^^^^^^^^^^^^^